chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 From `version 0.7.0` the tool requires the `content.xml` files for the DLC's and Mods in the extracted game data.
 The tool will extract them automatically for DLC's.
 If you have an extracted data by previous version of a tool (before `v0.7.0`)- please repeat the process.

+##### Reloading the Game Data

+If you need to reload the game data, especially if the Mod or DLC was updated (for example, if you are mod developer, and want to know how the galaxy map will look after your changes) - you can do it via the `X4 Data` -> `Reload` menu item.

+Available from `version 0.10.2`.

 ### Main Window